Hi! My name is April, nice to meet cha!

 I lived a pretty “normal” life in Oregon for 8 years, the longest I lived anywhere so far.
 I enjoyed goofing around and being silly with my friends growing up and summer days were spent at the river or lakes or out in the mountains.
 Oregon is absolutely breathtaking in the summer.

-Then when I was 17 my parents bought a house in Twain Harte, CA and we moved the summer before my senior year of high school.
-Let me tell you that was the worst!
-I was so bummed and I missed all of my friends.
-I got my first job at the local ski resort, Dodge Ridge, and skipped a LOT of my senior year to go snowboarding.
-When I graduated high school I became a full time snow bum.
+Then when I was 17 we moved to California, the summer before my senior year of high school.
+I got my first job at the local ski resort, Dodge Ridge, and when I graduated high school I became a full time snow bum.
 From the age of 17-21 I lived on the mountain and snowboarded everyday.
 It was the best time of my life!
-Then I decided it was time to grow up, so I worked 3 jobs over the summer to save up to move to Los Angeles.
+Then I decided it was time to grow up, so I moved to Los Angeles.

-I moved to LA in 2006, and attended the Art Institute of California- Hollywood, where I got my Bachelor’s Degree in Fashion Design.
+I moved to LA in 2006, and attended The Art Institute, where I got my Bachelor’s Degree in Fashion Design.
 Art school was unreal!
-You mean to tell me I get to go to a school full of artsy people like me and do artsy stuff all day?!
-Sign me up.
 I was at the top of my class and graduated with Honors.
 I was a winner at the Art Institute’s annual fashion show and even got to show my collection at LA Fashion Week, which is a big deal!
 After graduation I worked on some film and commercials doing wardrobe and I fell in love with costume work.
 I enjoy the creativity involved in Costuming and the entertainment world is a lot of fun.

 The fashion and the creativity will always be a part of me.
 Nature will always be a part of me, and I believe that it is here that I find my place.
-I am a seeker.
-I’m a seeker of truth, of love and laughter and wonder and memories and carrot cake!
 My hopes here are to inspire anyone to get out there and do the same.
 Start living!
 Do what makes you happy.
 Stop waiting.
 Feel everything.
 Love achingly.
 Give impeccably.
 Let go.